GlareDB/glaredb.github.io/docs/about/technical-preview.md

 > While GlareDB is in technical preview, complete stability cannot be
 > guaranteed.

-## Deployment updates
+## Compute engine updates

-While in technical preview, GlareDB deployments are updated as follows:
+While in technical preview, compute engines are updated as follows:

-1. **Serverless** - updated live as we cut new releases.
+1. **Default (serverless)** - updated live as we cut new releases.

 1. **Dedicated** - only updated if you manually restart them.